DecodersCommunity/note-taking-application-reactjs/README.md

 A simple Note taking application made using React JS.
 Notes added by the user gets saved in local storage.

-Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: Shivam Agarwal and Raj Gautam
+Made with the intention of guiding beginner contributors towards open source, this respositoy is going to be maintained by: Shivam Agarwal and Raj Gautam.

+### This project is deployed at: <a href="https://note-taking-application-react.netlify.app">click here</a>

 ## How to Contribute?